 The tribe cultivate padi huma (hill padi) as well.
 The Semelai call themselves "the lake people".
 They lived around the lake for 600 years.
 They plant hill padi,

 banana, tapioca, sweet potato, sugarcane as well as hunt for small animals and fish.

 The tribe is known for making handicraft using mengkuang frond and

 carve miniature perahu jalur (canoes) from balau wood for sale.

 Guests can stay at a traditional Semelai house.
 Built in the traditional Semelai way, the house, which is called Balai, can accommodate up to 10 people.

+It provides spartan amenities in the form of a well, an out house and bathroom located outdoor.
+Kerosene lamps are used at night.Another good way to experience local hospitality is to participate in a homestay programme.
 The homestay programme gives you the chance to stay in a traditional Semelai house and experience the everyday life of a Semelai family.

 a fish-eating crocodile with long snout, is native to the lake